 • Twitter: Quick updates and threads

-Good social media marketing campaigns don’t copy and paste.
-They adapt to multiple platforms and keep a consistent voice while respecting the brand identity.
+Effective social media marketing campaigns adapt to multiple platforms while maintaining a consistent voice and brand identity.

 4. A Content Strategy That Keeps You Posting